azagniotov/stubby4j/README.md

 ### Command-line switches
 ```
 usage:
-       java -jar stubby4j-x.x.xx.jar [-a <arg>] [-d <arg>] [-h] [-k <arg>]
+       java -jar stubby4j-x.x.xx.jar [-a <arg>] [-d <arg>] [-da] [-ds]
-       [-l <arg>] [-m] [-o] [-p <arg>] [-s <arg>] [-t <arg>] [-v] [-w]
+       [-h] [-k <arg>] [-l <arg>] [-m] [-o] [-p <arg>] [-s <arg>] [-t
+       <arg>] [-v] [-w]
  -a,--admin <arg>             Port for admin portal.
 Defaults to 8889.
  -d,--data <arg>              Data file to pre-load endpoints.
-Valid YAML 1.1
+Valid YAML
-                       expected.
+                              1.1 expected.
+ -da,--disable_admin_portal   Does not start Admin portal
+ -ds,--disable_ssl            Does not enable SSL connections
  -h,--help                    This help text.
  -k,--keystore <arg>          Keystore file for custom TLS.
-By default TLS is
+By default TLS
-                       enabled using internal keystore.
+                              is enabled using internal keystore.
  -l,--location <arg>          Hostname at which to bind stubby.
- -m,--mute             Prevent stubby from printing to the console.
+ -m,--mute                    Mute console output.
- -o,--debug            Dumps incoming raw HTTP request to the console.
+ -o,--debug                   Dumps raw HTTP request to the console (if
+                              console is not muted!).
  -p,--password <arg>          Password for the provided keystore file.
  -s,--stubs <arg>             Port for stub portal.
 Defaults to 8882.
  -t,--tls <arg>               Port for TLS connection.
 Defaults to 7443.
  -v,--version                 Prints out to console stubby version.
- -w,--watch            Periodically scans for changes in last modification
+ -w,--watch                   Periodically scans for changes in last
-                       date of the main YAML and referenced external files
+                              modification date of the main YAML and
-                       (if any).
-The flag can accept an optional arg value
+                              referenced external files (if any).
+The flag
+                              can accept an optional arg value which is
-                       which is the watch scan time in milliseconds.
+                              the watch scan time in milliseconds.
 If
-                       milliseconds is not provided, the watch scans every
+                              milliseconds is not provided, the watch
-                       100ms.
-If last modification date changed since the
+                              scans every 100ms.
+If last modification date
-                       last scan period, the stub configuration is
+                              changed since the last scan period, the stub
-                       reloaded
+                              configuration is reloaded
 ```

 ### Endpoint configuration HOWTO